Proxycon/Heimdall/README.md

 Heimdall is an advanced toolkit designed to empower researchers, developers, and privacy enthusiasts in analysing and studying the privacy-related behavior of Android applications.
 By providing a comprehensive overview of permissions, embedded third-party libraries, and network traffic, Heimdall aims to foster transparency and awareness regarding mobile privacy.
+Through a scoring framework and an intuitive interface, it makes complex privacy information more accessible for users.

 **Heimdall is still under active development, with lots of features and refinements still to come.**
 Feel free to use the [issue tracker](https://github.com/tomcory/Heimdall/issues) if you come across any bugs or have feature requests!